The presence of abnormal behaviour is the key sign in an animal with rabies. The effects of the disease can appear differently:

 Through the 1970s, 80s and 90s, epizootics of the prairie skunk rabies variant occurred sporadically.
 These outbreaks were controlled and eradicated through the work of many individuals and agencies, coordinated through Alberta’s Central Rabies Coordinating Committee.

 The skunk rabies variant remains present in Saskatchewan and Montana, providing a potential source of future outbreaks.

-Alberta's rabies testing and surveillance program coordinates the testing of animal samples in response to a human or domestic animal exposure, when an animal dies or is euthanized with signs suggestive of rabies, and for the purpose of surveillance in striped skunks.
+Alberta's rabies testing and surveillance program coordinates the testing of animal samples in response to a human or domestic animal exposure, or when a wild or domestic animal dies or is euthanized with signs suggestive of rabies.

 Importation of rabies

 Rabies can also be carried from one area to another by intentional or accidental translocation of animals, or the natural movement of animals that are incubating the virus.

 There have been multiple cases of arctic fox variant rabies in dogs translocated from northern Canada, including a puppy from Nunavut (PDF, 136 KB) adopted in Alberta in 2013.
 Unvaccinated puppies or dogs from northern Canada where artic fox rabies is present should be considered at high risk of having been exposed to rabies.
 Animals imported from countries in which dog rabies is present should also be considered at risk.

 The relatively long and variable incubation period (typically 3 to 12 weeks in dogs and cats) means infected animals can appear entirely healthy at the time of transport.
 These cases threaten human and domestic animal health and have the potential to reintroduce arctic fox, canine or other rabies variants into Alberta.